 Find a Solution to Your Water Heater Issues

-Some households in Clifton Township look at their energy bills and don’t know how to reduce them.
+Some households in Scranton look at their energy bills and don’t know how to reduce them.
 In some situations, the water heater could be the culprit of those higher-than-normal costs.
 Call us at Freedom Flow Plumbing for a full inspection of your existing water heater or to install a new unit for your home.